Julian1612/ProjectCreator/README.md

 ```bash
 alias create="path_to_the_main.py_from_this_project"
 ```
-Replace youralias with the desired alias and your_command_here with the actual command you want to alias.

 ### Creating a GitHub Access Token
 To interact with GitHub's API or perform actions on behalf of your account, you can create a personal access token: